rafikk/halfshell/README.md

 ##### maintain_aspect_ratio

+DEPRECATED: Use the `aspect_fit` `scale_mode` instead.

 If this is set to true, the resized images will always maintain the original aspect ratio.
 When set to false, the image will be stretched to fit the width and height requested.

+##### scale_mode

+When changing the dimensions of an image, you may want to crop edges or constrain proportions.
+Use the `scale_mode` setting to define these rules.

+A value of `aspect_fit` will change the image size to fit in the given dimensions while retaining original proportions.
+No part of the image will be cut away.

+A value of `aspect_fill` will change the image size to fit in the given dimensions while retaining original proportions.
+Edges that do not fit in the given dimensions will be cut off.

+The default behavior is to `fill`, which changes the image size to fit the given dimensions and will NOT retain the original proportions.

 ##### default_image_width